bubanjan/real-estate-solution/README.md

 Authorization via JWT + HttpOnly Cookies

 - This is the backend part of a full-stack real estate application.
 Frontend is in same solution, in separate folder.
-- ⛵ The project is still in progress — some parts of the code may change soon.

 ---